xiix0/scam/README.md

-You will be successful in love.
+You will pass away very quickly.